Street Fighter 2010: The Final Fight

-is a cyberpunk side-scrolling action platform game developed and published by Capcom for the Nintendo Entertainment System in 1990.
-It was marketed as a science-fiction-themed spin-off to the 1987 arcade game Street Fighter.
-Its English localization changed the name and backstory of the main character to imply that he was Ken from Street Fighter, whereas the protagonist in the original Japanese version is a completely unrelated character named Kevin.
-All localizations of Street Fighter 2010 are a different genre from the traditional Street Fighter games, which are one-on-one fighting games.
+is a 1990 action-platform video game developed and published by Capcom for the Nintendo Entertainment System.
+It was marketed as a science fiction-themed spin-off of the 1987 arcade game Street Fighter.
+Its English localization changed the name and backstory of the main character to imply that he is Ken from Street Fighter, whereas the protagonist in the original Japanese version is an unrelated character named Kevin.
+Street Fighter 2010 is a different genre from the traditional Street Fighter games, which are one-on-one fighting games.

 Gameplay

-The player takes control of Ken, a former martial arts champion who has been given cybernetic implants.
+The player controls Ken, a former martial arts champion who has been given cybernetic implants.
 The objective of each stage is to destroy the designated enemy target shown before the stage begins and obtain the energy required to open a transdimensional portal to the next stage.
 Some stages require the player to destroy more than one enemy to accumulate the energy needed to open the portal.
-After the portal is open, Ken only has a limited amount of time to enter it; failure to do so will cause the player to lose a life, forcing the player to restart.
+After the portal is open, Ken only has a limited amount of time to enter it; failure to do so will cause the player to lose a life, forcing them to restart the level.

 Like most side-scrolling action games, the player uses one button to attack and the other to jump.
 Ken can also climb walls and poles or pole-like structures, as well as hang onto and climb (or drop down from) certain kinds of ledges.
 In addition to his regular jump, Ken can do a backward flip jump by doing a neutral upward jump and then pressing the directional pad on the opposite direction he's facing.
 Ken's main weapon is an energy projectile which he launches with his fists.
-Ken can shoot straight at either direction horizontally, and upward vertically by holding the d-pad upwards.
-Ken can launch curved power shots by holding the d-pad left or right and pressing the B button, which have further reach and are more powerful than the regular shots.
+He can shoot straight at either direction horizontally, and upward vertically by holding the d-pad upwards, and launch curved power shots by holding the d-pad left or right and pressing the B button, which have further reach and are more powerful than the regular shots.
 Ken can also launch his projectiles with his kicks by holding the d-pad downward and pressing B, which will travel upward diagonally.
 To shoot downwards, Ken must do a flip jump first and then B while still in mid-air.

-Ken's projectiles will initially have a short range at the start of the game, but the player can uncover and pick up power-up capsules by destroying item containers scattered throughout each stage.
-Picking two power-up capsules will increase Ken's shooting level by one, increasing the range of his projectiles and their strength; however, if Ken sustains damage, his power level will decrease by one and if he loses a life, he will revert to his starting power.
+Ken's projectiles have a short range at the start of the game, but the player can uncover and pick up power-up capsules by destroying item containers scattered throughout each stage.
+Picking two power-up capsules increase Ken's shooting level by one, increasing the range of his projectiles and their strength; however, if Ken sustains damage, his power level will decrease by one and if he loses a life, he will revert to his starting power.
 Ken can increase his power by up to five levels.
-Other power-ups includes a back-up option for added firepower and a "flip shield capsule" that will allow the player to damage enemies during flip jumps.
+Other power-ups includes a back-up option for added firepower and a "flip shield capsule" that allow the player to damage enemies during flip jumps.